iamdevonbutler/parallaxbro/README.md

 **@param {Number} height**

 Static height of the paralax page.
+It's useful to set it to a large number in development and change it once your design is completed.

 **@param {Object} [options]**